 In thermodynamics, we show the adiabatic changes by dQ=0.
 In these instances, there is a relationship between the pressure and the temperature.
 Therefore, the system undergoes changes due to pressure in adiabatic conditions.
 This is what happens in cloud formation and large scale convectional currents.
-At higher altitudes, there is a lower atmospheric pressure.
-When air is heated, it tends to go up.
+At higher altitudes, there is lower atmospheric pressure.
+When air heats up, it tends to go up.
 Because the outside air pressure is low, the rising air parcel will try to expand.
 When expanding, the air molecules do work, and this will affect their temperature.
-That is why the temperature reduces when rising up.
+This is why the temperature reduces when rising up.

-What is the difference between Adiabatic and Isentropic Processes?
+What is the Difference Between Adiabatic and Isentropic Processes?